 House File 2453, passed by the 2002 Legislature on March 18, 2002 and signed by Governor Vilsack on April 9, 2002, made autopsy reports confidential.
-An amendment was made to Iowa Code death and manner of death to the public, and only if doing so will not hinder an ongoing investigation.
+An amendment was made to Iowa Code Chapter 22.7(41) requiring release of only cause of death and manner of death to the public, and only if doing so will not hinder an ongoing investigation.
 Administrative rules were written to determine which cases needed to be autopsied, and to establish responsibilities and qualifications for county medical examiner investigators.